-Whether you are a first time buyer, moving home or remortgaging you will most likely need to arrange a mortgage.
+Whether you are a first-time buyer, moving home, or remortgaging you will most likely need to arrange a mortgage.
 You could spend numerous hours visiting many banks and building societies or alternatively you could get a mortgage broker to do the hard work for you.
+Interestingly some mortgage brokers choose to provide fee free mortgage advice to their customers.

 What are the advantages of using a mortgage broker?

-A mortgage broker will compare the whole mortgage market to find out who is offering you the best rates and deals.
+A whole of market mortgage broker will compare the whole market to find out who is offering you the best rates and deals.
 With there being over 14,000 different mortgages available across all the different banks, building societies, and mortgage lenders it makes sense to use a mortgage broker.

 You are likely to save a considerable amount of money each month on your mortgage by getting your best mortgage rate and mortgage deal.
 Saving money is a no-brainer so it makes sense and is highly worth getting a Mortgage advisor to shop around for you.